Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Introduction

 Most simulation-based work to date has focused on the baryon–CDM streaming velocity and its consequences for early galaxy formation.
 These studies show that a non-zero relative velocity delays the collapse of the first halos, suppresses the abundance of low-mass halos, reduces baryon fractions at high redshift, and postpones the onset of Population III star formation (e.g. \citealt{Naoz2012,Fialkov2014,Popa2016,Blazek2016,Schauer2019,Munoz2019,Park2020,Schauer2023}).
 In contrast, the role of isocurvature density perturbations has been explored less thoroughly in simulations.
 Existing work on these perturbations is dominated by analytic or perturbative treatments that predict, for example, shifts in the BAO peak, modifications to the galaxy power spectrum, and a suppression of halo gas content, among other effects (e.g. \citealt{Naoz2005,Barkana2005,Naoz2007,Barkana2011,Schmidt2016,Chen2019}).
 However, work exploring their effects in cosmological simulations, which is important for quantifying their impact on galaxy formation, remains relatively sparse and underdeveloped.

 One of the earliest simulation-based comparisons of one-fluid and two-fluid ICs was carried out by \citet{Naoz2011}.
 Using very small ($2\,\textrm{Mpc}$) hydrodynamical simulations performed with \texttt{GADGET-2} \citep{Springel2005c}, they quantified how two-fluid ICs modify the filtering mass and the degree of gas suppression at $z \geq 11$ relative to the one-fluid case, finding a pronounced redshift dependence in both quantities.
-However, their ICs also incorporated spatial variations in the baryonic sound speed and baryon–CDM streaming velocities.
-For the low-mass, high-redshift halos they targeted, these additional effects are quite significant, making it difficult to isolate the influence of isocurvature density perturbations, which is our primary interest.
+However, their ICs also incorporated spatial variations in the baryonic sound speed (e.g. \citealt{Naoz2005}).
+For the low-mass, high-redshift halos they targeted, this additional effect is quite significant, making it difficult to isolate the influence of isocurvature density perturbations, which is our primary interest.